IntEL4CoRo/ViB-public/content/_index.md

 <h1>AICOR Virtual Research Building (VRB)</h1>

-Welcome to the **AICOR Virtual Research Building (VRB)**, a pioneering hub where the future of AI-powered and cognition-enabled robotics unfolds.
-Within the AICOR VRB, we extend an invitation to delve into our cutting-edge research laboratories, including those in develop- ment and dedicated to software components.
-Here, innovation meets collaboration, pushing technology beyond its limits.
-Engage with the initial chapter of our interactive textbook to discover the foundational principles and insights that guide our research, complemented by practical programming exercises in the virtual labs.
-Explore the seminal work that underpins our functional laboratories, offering a glimpse into how we’re sculpting the future.
-Join us on this journey to transcend the imaginable, today.
+Welcome to the AICOR Virtual Research Building (VRB) which aims at being a hub where the future of AI-powered and cognition-enabled robotics unfolds.
+Within the AICOR VRB you can visit our cutting-edge research laboratories including those in development and dedicated to software components.
+Here innovation meets collaboration pushing research and technology beyond its limits.
+Engage with the initial chapter of our interactive textbook to discover the foundational principles and insights that guide our research complemented by practical programming exercises in the virtual labs.
+Explore the seminal work that underpins our functional laboratories offering a glimpse into how we’re envisioning the intelligent robots of the future.
+Join us on this journey to transcend the imaginable today.

-The **AICOR Virtual Research Building (VRB)** is an integrated ecosystem designed to en- hance the development of AI-powered and cognition-enabled robotics.
-It supports the entire innovation pipeline, from talent acquisition and training to leading-edge research collabora- tion and knowledge transfer for economic and societal benefits.
-The VRB offers comprehen- sive access to essential software components and the CRAM cognitive robot architecture for creating operational robot agents.
-Education and training are facilitated through a learning hub that includes interactive materials, video lectures, and a unique experimental infras- tructure.
-Research is advanced via customizable virtual laboratories, fostering dynamic collaborations and open-source contributions.
-Additionally, the platform encourages innova- tion through industry partnerships and provides a framework for sharing resources and data, underpinned by a Digital Research and Innovation Platform to drive continuous innovation and sustainable growth in robotics applications.
+The AICOR Virtual Research Building (VRB) is an integrated ecosystem designed to enhance the development of AI-powered and cognition-enabled robotics.
+It supports the entire research and innovation pipeline from talent acquisition and training to leading-edge research collaboration and knowledge transfer for economic and societal benefits.
+The VRB offers comprehensive access to essential software components and the CRAM cognitive robot architecture for creating operational robot agents.
+Education and training are facilitated through a learning hub that includes interactive materials video lectures and a unique experimental infrastructure.
+Research is advanced via customizable virtual laboratories fostering dynamic collaborations and open-source contributions.
+Additionally, the platform encourages innovation through industry partnerships and provides a framework for sharing resources and data underpinned by a Digital Research and Innovation Platform to drive continuous innovation and sustainable growth in robotics applications.

+The creation of the AICOR VRB is an activity of the Institute for Artificial Intelligence at the University of Bremen.
+The activity is supported by:

+- The Collaborative Research Center EASE (“Everyday Activity Science and Engineering”) funded by the German Science Foundation (DFG)
+- the European Network of Excellence Centers in Robotics euROBIN funded through Horizon Europe of the European Commission
+- the Excellence Programme of the University of Bremen and the Federal State of Bremen.
+- the ERC Advanced Grant FAME (Future Action Modelling Engine) of the European Research Council
+- the collaboration project InteL4CoRo funded by the BMBF developing an interactive textbook and immersive learning environment for cognitive robotics.

 <figure class="video_container">
   <video width="100%%" height="300" autoplay loop muted controls>